pivotal-cf/docs-event-alerts/installing.html.md

 1. Click **Scaling Settings**.

 1. The default instance count for the `event-alerts` app is 2.
-Environments with a very large number of alerts may need to scale to a larger number of instances.
+Environments with a very large number of alerts need to scale to a larger number of instances.
 Environments that do not require a high availability may scale down to 1 instance.

 1. Click **Save**.